artsvuni/FFKit/README.md

 ![Snippets preview](FFKit.framer/modules/FFKit/snippets/snippets.jpg)

-We have code snipets for every component from the Prototyping Kit.
-You can find the our snipets in `modules/FFKit/snippets` or download it from here: [Link](#)
+We have code snippets for every component from the Prototyping Kit.
+You can find the our snippets in `modules/FFKit/snippets` or download it from here: [Link](#)

-Copy paste the `FFKit snippets` folder to your Framer snipet folder.
+Copy paste the `FFKit snippets` folder to your Framer snippet folder.

-To learn more about snipets check out: [How to use Framer Snippets Library](https://blog.framer.com/how-to-use-framer-snippets-library-27995cc7850b)
+To learn more about snippets check out: [How to use Framer Snippets Library](https://blog.framer.com/how-to-use-framer-snippets-library-27995cc7850b)

 ### Master UI views in Design Mode

 We use Framer's Design Mode to control the basic view of most of our components.
 We are planing to move this `master` views to an external file in future, but for now we are going to keep them here.
 Please to not delete or rename anything in the `master` views.

-Feel free to use the rest of design mode as you would do nornally.
+Feel free to use the rest of design mode as you would do normally.

 ### Configuration